Voter Guide

 About the elections

-The upcoming primary elections for the New York City Council are set to take place on June 27th, 2023.
-This primary election is crucial as it will determine which candidates will move on to the general election and have the opportunity to represent their communities on the city council, District Attorneys, and more.
+The upcoming General elections for the New York City Council are set to take place on November 7th, 2023.
+This general election will be crucial as they will determine who will represent you on city council, also electing district attorneys and more.

 What’s on the ballot?